reactfast/forms-docs/v1/quickstart/page.md

 description: Get up and running with ReactFast Forms in minutes.
 Learn the basics of creating dynamic React forms.
 ------------------------------------------------------------------------------------------------------------------

 Get up and running with ReactFast Forms in under 5 minutes.
-This guide will walk you through creating your first dynamic form.
+This guide walks you through creating your first dynamic form.

 ---

 ## Your First Form

-Let's create a simple contact form to get started:
+We'll create a simple contact form:

 {% nova-preview fields=[
 { "name": "firstName", "title": "First Name", "type": "string", "width": 50 },